 To make the most of your shelling adventures on Anna Maria Island, these tips and trips will help you find the best shells and enjoy your time on the beach.

-• Best time to shell: The best time of day for shelling is in the early morning.
-You'll beat the crowds, and also get first pick of the shells that washed up overnight!
+- Best time to shell: Early morning.
+You'll beat the crowds and also get first pick of the shells that washed up overnight.

-• Sun protection: It's no secret that the Florida sun can be intense!
-If you're shelling in the afternoon heat, be sure to remember your biodegradable sunscreen and any other sun protection you need.
+- Sun protection: It's no secret that the Florida sun can be intense.
+If you're shelling in the afternoon heat, remember to pack your biodegradable sunscreen and any other sun protection you need.

-• Shallow shelling: Sometimes, the best finds are just beneath the water's surface along the shoreline.
-Don't be afraid to get your feet wet and check the shallow waters.
+- Shallow shelling: Sometimes, the best finds are just beneath the water's surface along the shoreline.
+Don't be afraid to get your feet wet (there are no alligators here) and check the shallow waters.

 Taking Care of Your Shell Collection

-Next, mix a weak solution of bleach and water and soak your shells for a few hours.
-You'll want to use only a tablespoon of bleach for about a gallon of water.
+- Mix a weak solution of bleach and water, and soak your shells for a few hours.
+You'll want to use only a tablespoon of bleach per gallon of water.
 This will help to remove any remaining sea material.
-After soaking, if there are still any barnacles stuck to your shells, you can use a toothpick to pick them off gently.

 The best way to fully enjoy shelling on AMI is by staying close to the action.
-Anna Maria Island Beach Rentals offers a range of comfortable and convenient vacation rentals that put you near some of the island's best shelling beaches.
+Our comfortable and convenient vacation rentals put you near some of the island's best shelling beaches, so book your stay and get ready to hit the sand.